2DegreesWest/OSDownloadsAPI/README.md

 is a service that allows users to automate the discovery and download of OS OpenData.
-This tutorial will demonstrate how a simple csv file can be used alongside tools such as a python script or FME workbench, to utilise the automated download feature, and make sure you always have the most up-to-date data on your servers.
+This tutorial will demonstrate how a simple csv file can be used alongside tools such as a python script or FME workbench, to utilise the automated download feature and make sure you always have the most up-to-date data on your servers.
 A script or workbench can be run daily/weekly/monthly using a batch file and gives users the peace of mind that they are always using the very latest datasets.
 Downloads will